 Fall is an excellent time to manage biennial and perennial weeds.
-In particular, biennials such as common burdock, wild carrot, and bull, musk, and plumeless thistles are much easier to kill while they are in the rosette stage of growth and prior to surviving a winter.
-Once they start growth in the spring, they rapidly develop with the goal of reproducing and it becomes more difficult to control them.
+In particular, biennials such as common burdock, wild carrot, and bull, musk, and plumeless thistles are much easier to kill while they are in the rosette stage of growth, prior to surviving a winter.
+Once biennials start growth in the spring they rapidly develop with the goal of reproducing and it becomes more difficult to control them.

-As you have heard many times before, late summer and fall is the best time to control most perennials with a systemic herbicide because herbicides are moved into the root systems allowing better control.
-In general, the application window runs from early September through October depending on where you are in the state and what weeds you are targeting.
+As you have heard many times before, late summer and fall is the best time to control most perennials with a systemic herbicide they move into root systems allowing better control.
+In general, the application window runs from early September through October depending on your location and what weeds you are targeting.
 Applications to perennial species like horsenettle, smooth groundcherry, and woody species like multiflora rose should be on the early side of this window, while cool-season perennials like Canada thistle, quackgrass, and dandelion can be effectively controlled after several light frosts.

 - Make sure that the foliage on the weeds appears relatively healthy and capable of absorbing the herbicide spray.
 Plants that have been damaged by insect feeding, drought, harvest equipment, frost, or autumn leaf senescence are not good candidates for fall applications.
 So, if that pokeweed you have been dealing with during season is still standing and the leaves and stems are not too tattered after harvest, then there is still a great chance to control it yet this fall.
 Make sure to use adequate herbicide rates, high spray volumes, and get good spray coverage over the plant for effective kill.

 - Favorable air temperatures should be a consideration immediately before, during, and after application.
-In general, the warmer the better, with daytime high temperatures in the mid 50's at a minimum.
+In general, the warmer the better, with daytime high temperatures in the mid 50s at a minimum.
 Cold nights and cool, cloudy days will reduce and slow the effectiveness of the applications.
 The more active the weeds are growing, the better the herbicide performance.